borgesash/cp4i/README.md

 #### 4. Install  common-services Operator:

-  _Optional: Installing the operators by using the Red Hat OpenShift console_
+   _Note: Alternate approach to install Operators is using the Red Hat OpenShift console UI_

   - Create a Subscription for the IBM Cloud Pak foundational services operator using the example file.
 Save the file as common-service-subscription.yaml